jouni-kantola/webpack-output-by-build-type/README.md

 # Webpack output by build type
 Bootstrap application's module tree by build type.
+Included is also an example of a global config to display the difference in output.

+## Run development build
+`webpack && node dist\bundle.js`

+## Run production build
+`set BUILD=production && webpack && node dist\bundle.prod.js`